-Construction Jobs in Nebraska with H-1B Sponsorship
+Construction H-1B Sponsorship Jobs in Nebraska

-Construction H-1B sponsorship jobs in Nebraska are concentrated around Omaha and Lincoln, where major contractors and engineering firms like Kiewit Corporation, one of the largest construction companies in North America, are headquartered.
+Construction H-1B visa sponsorship jobs in Nebraska are concentrated around Omaha and Lincoln, where major contractors and engineering firms like Kiewit Corporation, one of the largest construction companies in North America, are headquartered.
 Civil engineering, structural design, and project management roles at firms supporting infrastructure, commercial development, and industrial construction are the most common H-1B pathways in the state.

-See All Construction JobsOverview
+Find Construction JobsOverview

 Have you applied for this role?